 Rethinking traditional approaches to managing digital identities

-These on-premises systems are becoming less relevant with data and IT services spread across data centers, cloud infrastructures, mobile devices and the expanding internet of things (IoT).
-As organizations move business applications to the cloud, they have to manage access into and within cloud providers.
-Where identity services are hosted is also becoming less relevant as many organizations drive toward Zero Trust security principles with ID verification and network context controls.
+These on-premises systems are becoming less relevant with data and IT services spread across data centres, cloud infrastructures, mobile devices and the expanding internet of things (IoT).
+As organisations move business applications to the cloud, they have to manage access into and within cloud providers.
+Where identity services are hosted is also becoming less relevant as many organisations drive toward Zero Trust security principles with ID verification and network context controls.

 Identity services providers are responding by offering new services in the cloud.
 Some vendors have developed new solutions in-house, while others have expanded their services through acquisitions of smaller vendors.
 Many vendors are now offering dual platforms options, although the functions available on premises and in the cloud often don’t match.